Posted on Monday, April 1st, 2024 at 9:00 am

 Filing a Claim for Georgia Restaurant Injuries

 Seeking compensation does not begin with filing a lawsuit.
-First, you may attempt to file a claim with the restaurant’s insurer.
+Firstly, you may attempt to file a claim with the restaurant’s insurer.
 This process involves:

-• Gathering evidence to show the restaurant is liable for your injuries
+- Gathering evidence to show the restaurant is liable for your pain and suffering

 How Long Do You Have to File a Restaurant Lawsuit in Georgia?

 You typically have two years from the date you sustained injuries to file a personal injury lawsuit in Georgia.
-Don’t delay, as you’ll waive your right to compensation in court if you miss the deadline.
+Don’t delay to sue a restaurant for negligence, as you’ll waive your right to compensation in court if you miss the deadline.

 Contact a Georgia Restaurant Injury Lawyer

 Showing you got hurt at a restaurant because ownership failed to exercise ordinary care can require gathering substantial evidence.
 Gathering the necessary evidence is just one of many tasks a Georgia restaurant injury lawyer at Jonathan R. Brockman, P.C. can assist you with.
-If you were hurt at a Georgia restaurant, we’ll provide aggressive representation to help you pursue the compensation you deserve.
+If you were hurt at a Georgia restaurant, we’ll provide aggressive representation and legal action to help you pursue the compensation you deserve.
 Get started today by contacting us online or calling us at (770) 205-8827 for a free case review.
+At Jonathan R. Brockman, P.C., our compassionate attorneys are dedicated to helping victims recover and rebuild their lives.
+We have the knowledge, resources, trial experience, and a proven track record to take your case.
+Ask us anything related to your case.